Use hospitality accounts

 Support office-led or larger baskets alongside mobile ordering.

-Check delivery notes, exceptions and staff review before downstream work.
+Check delivery notes, exceptions and staff review before picking, delivery or invoicing.

 A slow retail-style flow can push chefs back to messages.